ironhacks/ironhacks-app/README.md

 ### The Whitelist
 *On ./src/js/components/admin/sections/settings/admSettingsSection.js*

-The whitelist is composed by emails, each email bellongs to a participant, if a user's email matchs with an item on a whitelist, that hack will appear on the ```hackSelection``` section, and the user will be able to register in that hack.
+The whitelist is composed by emails, each email belongs to a participant, if a user's email matches with an item on a whitelist, that hack will appear on the ```hackSelection``` section, and the user will be able to register in that hack.

 ```javascript
 constructor(props){